This fall, I’m focusing hard on making Thanksgiving easy to pull off, and now, it’s just a few weeks away.

 I keep all my (non-refrigerated) ingredients in a laundry basket on the floor of my closet.
 Maybe not the most elegant solution, but it gets the job done, and I can just pull the basket out and sit it on the table on baking day.

 Tip: Get more turkey broth than you think you need, just in case.
-I don’t know about you, but the stuffing and gravy always take more than I bargain for.
+I don’t know about you, but the stuffing and gravy always take more than I bargained for.

 Make a timeline

-It can be pretty loose, for instance on the day or two before thanksgiving with baking or cleaning that need doing, and it can be pretty specific, for instance, telling you exactly what time to put the turkey in the oven on Thanksgiving Day.
+It can be pretty loose, for instance, on the day or two before Thanksgiving, with baking or cleaning that needs doing, and it can be pretty specific, for instance, telling you exactly what time to put the turkey in the oven on Thanksgiving Day.

-A time line for me might look something like:
+A timeline for me might look something like this:

 The day before: